 The intelligent recording makes records at variable intervals, usually 3-4 seconds, and this is what is recorded to make the track.
 The result is the one you see above, instead of making clean turns you can see many cuts in the track.
 There are no round turns, they are seen more like polygons.

 Let's get on with cycling.
 Higher speeds certainly help tremendously with GPS logging.

-In these circumstances the registration is virtually perfect on all three devices.
-The only point where there is any discrepancy is in the slower areas, such as this stretch of road called "Los Caracolillos" (those of you who come to the Ironman 70.3 Marbella will enjoy it).
+In these circumstances the record is virtually perfect on all three devices.
+The only point where there is some discrepancy is in the slower areas, such as this stretch of road called "Los Caracolillos" (those of you who come to Ironman 70.3 Marbella will enjoy it).

 Again the difference is made by the way of recording data, but the rest of the training is recorded perfectly.

 All in all I see a good level of registration by the Vivosport.
 It has its slight faults here and there, but exactly like any other GPS watch.
 But I don't see anything catastrophic or any situation where I can say that the small footprint of the bracelet on the wrist leads to concessions to an antenna that is too small or ineffective.

 The only strange situations are due to software criteria and the way it records data.
 That's the only thing you have to assess, and if you are going to do activities in situations where there are many changes of direction (e.g. trail), you might notice the impact of the intelligent data recording and lose some important points.
 But for running on asphalt or taking walks in the mountains I don't think you will have any problems at all.